harmonydata/harmonydata.github.io/content/en/frequently-asked-questions.md

 The numbers are the cosine similarity of document vectors.
 The cosine similarity of two vectors can range from -1 to 1 based on the angle between the two vectors being compared.
 We have converted these to percentages.
 We have also used a preprocessing stage to convert positive sentences to negative and vice-versa (e.g. _I feel anxious_ → _I do not feel anxious_).
 If the match between two sentences improves once this preprocessing has been applied, then the items are assigned a negative similarity.

+## Which Large Language Model (LLM) does Harmony use?

+By default Harmony uses the HuggingFace model [sentence-transformers/paraphrase-multilingual-MiniLM-L12-v2](https://huggingface.co/sentence-transformers/paraphrase-multilingual-MiniLM-L12-v2).
+In the [web tool](/app) you have the option of switching LLMs to a few other providers including OpenAI.

+{{< image src="/images/harmony-switch-llm.png" alt="How to switch LLMs in Harmony's web UI" >}}

+*Above: How to switch LLMs in Harmony's web UI*

+However from the [Python library](https://github.com/harmonydata/harmony), you have the option of choosing any LLM you prefer, including options from Vertex, OpenAI, IBM, HuggingFace, or any of your preferred providers.
+For example, we have taken the Shona model from the Masakhane project and tested Harmony using a [Shona LLM](/nlp-semantic-text-matching/harmony-on-kufungisisa-a-cultural-concept-of-distress-from-zimbabwe/).
+The [README in Github](https://github.com/harmonydata/harmony/blob/main/README.md) gives some examples of how you can switch the LLM inside Harmony.

 ## Does Harmony give p-values?

 At this time Harmony does not give p-values.
 Harmony matches vectors using a cosine score and p-values are not applicable in this context.